Early Years Foundation Stage (EYFS)

 • Creating and Thinking Critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 We encourage the children to think about their own learning and how they have been learning.
-To make this child friendly, we have Learning Bears in the classroom.
-During the day, the children reflect on how they have been learning and choose the appropriate Bear to help them talk about what they have been learning.
+To make this child friendly, we have Learning Dinosaurs in the classroom.
+During the day, the children reflect on how they have been learning and choose the appropriate Dinosaur to help them talk about what they have been learning.

 Our Pupil Premium Promise